Cherishing the Natural Beauty of Icelandic Sheep - Countryside Network

 Raising Healthy Animals Naturally

-We strive to maintain healthy, disease free sheep as naturally as possible.
+We strive to maintain healthy, disease-free sheep as naturally as possible.
 The overall health of the animal is the best maintenance.
 We provide them with apple cider vinegar, garlic, kelp, nettles, red raspberry leaves, and comfrey leaves.
 Our worming program consists of pasture rotation and herbal wormer.
 We use herbal formulas for all sheep ailments as our first choice.
 If that is not possible we use conventional medicines.
-I belong to an on-line group for herbs and animal heath as 7mFarm-Herbal@onelist.com.
-It is a wonderful support group and full of useful information.
-The moderator, Diana L. Manseau, has written a great resource called Herbal Recipes for Farm Animals.
-We are currently testing for OPP yearly and are in the process of enrolling in the scrapie program.

 Icelandic Sheepdogs to the Rescue